Michigan State basketball rips off huge run in 2nd half to shed Rutgers, 73-55

 Until Malik Hall, Tyson Walker and their crew said enough was enough.

-In a game that featured nine lead changes and five ties in the first 36 minutes, MSU ripped off a 19-0 run midway through the second half and pulled away to an harder-than-it-looked 73-55 victory Sunday afternoon at Breslin Center.
+In a game that featured 10 lead changes and five ties in the first 36 minutes, MSU ripped off a 19-0 run midway through the second half and pulled away to a harder-than-it-looked 73-55 victory Sunday afternoon at Breslin Center.

-Hall scored the first five points of the put-away punch and finished with 15 points on 6-for-9 shooting with six rebounds.
+"I think it was big for us," said Hall, who scored the first five points of the put-away punch and finished with 15 points on 6-for-9 shooting with six rebounds.
+"Obviously, we don't like where we're sitting in the standings.
+And we gotta win games to stack it up if we want to end up where we want to end up.

+"I think every game is a must-win if our goals are still the goals that we set out for at the beginning of the year."

 The Spartans (10-7, 2-4 Big Ten) held the Scarlet Knights (9-7, 1-4) without a field goal for a 7-minute, 2-second stretch in its run.
 That came after MSU’s defense kept Rutgers from making a shot from the field for a 7:27 span that covered the end of the first half and start of the second.